-Rental Assistance applications are prioritized based on need.
+Rental Assistance applications are prioritized based on need and an application to our program does NOT guarantee assistance.

 - For all adults 18 and over: